 Example of Temp-Sense™ sensor installed into end cap

 The data collected by the sensors is fed into a program that displays the information onto a computer screen, allowing the user to continuously monitor melt temperature during the injection molding process.
-The Melt Profiler™ VII system also calculates several key metrics that can be used to predict and document part quality.

 - Knowing if melt temperature is within its processing range